merenlab/merenlab.org/courses/PFLS/index.md

 ## Introduction to Large Language Models (LLMs)

-LLMs like ChatGPT, DeepSeek, and [others](https://en.wikipedia.org/wiki/List_of_large_language_models) are AI systems trained on vast amounts of text data to understand and generate human-like text.
-They are based on transformer architectures, a breakthrough in deep learning that enables them to process and generate coherent and relevant text.
+LLMs like ChatGPT, Claude, Gemini, Grok, DeepSeek, and [others](https://en.wikipedia.org/wiki/List_of_large_language_models) are AI systems trained on vast amounts of text data to understand and generate human-like text.
+They are based on the 'transformer architecture', a breakthrough in deep learning that enables them to process and generate coherent and relevant text.

 LLMs are generally trained on very diverse datasets, including books, news articles, Wikipedia, open-access scientific literature, code repositories, and more.
 Large and diverse training data allows LLMs to generalize concepts across domains and make connections that may be elusive.
-For instance, you can ask a general LLM a question like "can you describe a critical phenomenon, best practice, or risk that is shared between software development and modern agricultural practices?", and you will get an answer that will mostly likely be more satisfactory than an answer you may get from a person who is only a computer scientist or only a farmer.
+For instance, you can ask a general LLM a question like "can you describe a critical phenomenon, best practice, or risk that is shared between software development and modern agricultural practices?", and you *will* get an answer that will mostly likely be more satisfactory than an answer you may get from a person who is only a computer scientist or only a farmer.
 Once a foundation model is trained on general data, it can be fine-tuned to perform specific tasks with high performance, such as generating images, videos, code, or creative writing.
-Then the users of these models (whether people, or other programs or models) can interact with LLMs through 'prompts', i.e., the input text that guides the model to generate relevant outputs.
+Then the users of these models (whether people, or other programs or models) can interact with LLMs through 'prompts', i.e., the input text you put in into the text box that guides the model to generate the relevant output for you.
 Even though an average person hears a lot of about OpenAI/GPT (due to its success and convenient online 'chat' interface) or DeepSeek (thanks to its surprising benchmarks and push towards open source), there are already [many many models](https://huggingface.co/models) for general or specific applications.

 ### Transformers: How do they even?

 Transformers are the foundation of modern LLMs.
 As you can imagine, it is almost impossible to fully describe how they work here since truly understanding transformers require a substantial understanding of linear algebra, probability and statistics, and concepts in machine learning for starters.
 But luckily we don't need to understand all the details here to have a general sense of what they do for us.
-You can drive a car without knowing anything about combustion engines, but knowing just a bit about the engines is the only way for one to understand why there is a nonlinear relationship between the speed of a given car and the fuel consumption, or why the fuel economy often drops significantly at very high speeds even if one ignores aerodynamic drag.The same applies to LLMs.
-You don’t need to grasp every technical detail, but without even a basic understanding, the behavior of LLMs will come across as a mystery rather than engineered solutions with predictable shortcomings and limitations.
+You can drive a car without knowing anything about combustion engines, but knowing just a bit about the engines is the only way for one to understand why there is a nonlinear relationship between the speed of a given car and the fuel consumption, or why the fuel economy often drops significantly at very high speeds even if one ignores aerodynamic drag.
+The same applies to LLMs.
+You don't need to grasp every technical detail, but without even a basic understanding, the behavior of LLMs will come across as a mystery rather than engineered solutions with predictable shortcomings and limitations.

 Transformers were first introduced in 2017 by a team of researchers affiliated with [Google Research](https://research.google/) through a seminal paper that was very aptly titled as "[Attention is All You Need](https://arxiv.org/pdf/1706.03762)".
-Prior to this architecture, modern NLP models were struggling with key limitations, such as difficulty capturing long-range dependencies in lengthy texts -- as they processed each word one after another, pre-transformer models struggled with tasks that required understanding relationships between words that were far from one another in a sentence.
-The transformer architecture changed all that by introducing self-attention, which allows the model to process all tokens in a sequence in parallel, unlike RNNs that process tokens one by one.
+Prior to this architecture, models that were capable of 'natural language processing' were struggling with key limitations, such as difficulty capturing long-range dependencies in lengthy texts.
+As they processed each word one after another, pre-transformer models struggled with tasks that required understanding relationships between words that were far from one another in a sentence.
+The transformer architecture changed all that by introducing self-attention, which allows the model to process all tokens in a sequence in parallel, instead of processing tokens one by one.
 This made it possible to fully utilize GPUs, which excel at parallel matrix operations.
-Even though the paper was published less than a decade ago, it is already cited over 150,000 times, which is meaningful metric in this case to understand how it revolutionized natural language processing (NLP).
+Even though the paper was published less than a decade ago, it is already cited over 200,000 times, which is a meaningful metric in this case to understand how it revolutionized natural language processing.
 Here's a heavily watered down explanation of the core concepts of transformers with the hope that they provide you with some abstract ideas about the inner-workings of the transformer architecture that makes modern LLMs a reality.

 #### Input Representation